psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 file name changes are also tracked, and the record of the change is preserved.

-This is what it may look like in the case of datalad:
+This is what it may look like in the case of DataLad:

 ~~~
 touch name-with-identifying-information.dat